kubeshop/tracetest-cloud-charts/README.md

 ## Exposure to the Internet

 Tracetest doesn't require to be exposed to the public internet.
 However, clients will need to be able to communicate with the Tracetest services.
-By clients we mean CLI on developer machines, CI/CD actions, and even the Web UI on user's machine.
+By clients we mean CLI on developer machines, CI/CD actions, and even the Web UI on the user's machine.

 The simplest solution is to rely on [Kubernetes LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/) to expose the Traefik Proxy that Tracetest uses.

 Does this means that your Tracetest instance needs to be accessible from the public internet?
 No!
 Depending on your cloud infrastructure, you can have clusters that are only accessible from the VPC, allowing permitted clients to access via VPN, for example.
 There are endless ways to configure Kubernetes, and it is outside the scope of this documentation.
-We are happy to help you deciding what's the best way to expose your on prem deployment, so feel free to reach us at [our Slack](https://dub.sh/tracetest-community).
+We are happy to help you deciding what's the best way to expose your On-prem deployment, so feel free to reach us at [our Slack](https://dub.sh/tracetest-community).

 ## Executing a Test Run